FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/custom-css.md

 In the widget customization page, see the "Show Advanced Options" section, under which there is an area labeled "Custom CSS":

-[app-screenshot-start url='/auth/my-account/customize-widget/new'; clickSelector = '.show-advanced-option'; selector = '.advanced-options'; title='Custom CSS Input Area' app-screenshot-end]
+[app-screenshot-start url='/auth/my-account/customize-widget/new'; clickSelector = '.show-advanced-option'; selector = '.custom-css'; title='Custom CSS Input Area' app-screenshot-end]

 This approach has some benefits:
 1. The entered CSS is minified before it is sent to the user, and the formatting is kept consistent in the editing UI.